Benefits privacy notice

 - West Northamptonshire Council

-- debt management organisations/enforcement agents engaged by us and the courts in relation to outstanding money owed.
+- debt management organisations or enforcement agents engaged by us and the courts in relation to outstanding money owed.

 We work with the Cabinet Office to carry out data matching exercises.
 Data matching is comparing computer records held by one organisation with other computer records held by the same organisation or a different one.
 This is usually personal information.
 Computerised data matching allows us to identify claims and payments that may be fraudulent.
 A match means that there is an inconsistency between the sets of records that need investigating.